fetchai/agents-aea/docs/quickstart.md

 At some point, you will need [Docker](https://www.docker.com/) installed on your machine (e.g. to run an OEF Node).

-If you don't have it, please check the official documentation [here](https://docs.docker.com/install/) and follow the instructions for your platform.

 ### Download the scripts and packages directories

 Download folders containing examples, scripts and packages: